evkx/evkx.github.io/content/models/tesla/model_s/Model_S_Standard_Range/_index.md

 ## Performance

-The Tesla Model S Plaid has a maximum power of 760KW (1033hp).
-The total torque is 1420nm.
-The 0-100km/h sprint (0-62mph) takes 2,1 seconds.
-The top speed is 322 km/h.
+The Tesla Model S Standard Range has a maximum power of 381KW (518hp).
+The total torque is 700nm.
+The 0-100km/h sprint (0-62mph) takes 3,9 seconds.
+The top speed is 250 km/h.

 ## Battery, range, and charging

-The battery has a gross capacity of 100kWh and a net capacity of 96kWh, meaning you have a 4kWh buffer for protection.
-(4,0%).
+The battery has a gross capacity of 100kWh and a net capacity of 75kWh, meaning you have a 25kWh buffer for protection.
+(25,0%).

- The [WLTP range](../../../../guides/understandingrange/wltp) is 600 km (373 mi).
-The consumption is 16,0kWh/100km for the WLTP standard test.
+The [WLTP range](../../../../guides/understandingrange/wltp) varies from 512 to 500 km (318-311 mi), depending on car options.
+Bigger wheels are an example of an equipment option that increases consumption and reduces the electric range.
+The consumption is between 14,6kWh/100km for the basic version and 15,0kWh/100km for the top trim version for the WLTP standard test.
 For more details about the range, see real-world data and range listing on this model's [range and consumption](rangeandconsumption/) page.

 The maximum DC charging speed is 250kW.
-A full charge from 0 - 100% would take 80 minutes, while a more common scenario of 10-80% would take 31 minutes.
-If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 7% to 47% resulting in an actual charge speed including time loss on 143kW.
-Each charge session would take 16 minutes and 9 seconds.
+A full charge from 0 - 100% would take 62 minutes, while a more common scenario of 10-80% would take 24 minutes.
+If you assume you lose 5 minutes driving per charge stop in addition to the charge time, the optimum charge area is from 5% to 50% resulting in an actual charge speed including time loss on 132kW.
+Each charge session would take 15 minutes and 20 seconds.

-For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 21,0kWh/100km, 1000km will take 9 hours and 8 minutes to drive.
-This trip will require three charge session(s) charging from 7% to 47%.
-The total time lost for charging will be 48 minutes.
+For the theoretical 1000km challenge, starting with a full battery and driving at 120km/h (75 mph), assuming optimal driving conditions and consumption of 19,7kWh/100km, 1000km will take 9 hours and 16 minutes to drive.
+This trip will require four charge session(s) charging from 7% to 48%.
+The total time lost for charging will be 56 minutes.

 ### Onboard charger

 For level 1 and level 2 AC charging, the  onboard charger supports up to 11KW charging.
-As a result, you can charge the battery 0-100% from home in about 8 hours and 43 minutes.
+As a result, you can charge the battery 0-100% from home in about 6 hours and 49 minutes.

 ### Charge port